 Yoga for depression and anxiety: An escape from the endless rumination that characterizes this illness.
 Here's what you should know about the health benefits of yoga for depression.

-You probably know yoga can alleviate stress.
+You probably know about some health benefits of yoga, such as its ability to alleviate stress.
 But did you know it can boost emotional health and even ease depression?

 In “Yoga for Depression,” Amy Weintraub describes how, for more than a decade, she suffered debilitating seasonal depression during New England’s cold winters.
 But after taking a yoga class one winter, she felt better — and the effects didn’t stop there.
 “The immediate feel-good response encouraged me to practice often,” she says.
 Within a year of her first class, she was able to stop taking antidepressant medications.

 Yoga offers an escape from the endless rumination that characterizes depression, Weintraub says — one that demands focus and concentration on something outside the self.
 Now a yoga teacher focused on healing depression, she writes, “Recovery from depression must include the body.”

 Science is beginning to explore how using yoga for depression benefit practitioners like Weintraub.
 In a preliminary study conducted by Weintraub and a colleague and described in her book, participants in a yoga program reported a 52 percent decrease in feelings of worry and a 43 percent increase in peacefulness after just one class.

 Research evidence about benefits of yoga